wp-plugins/noaa-weather/readme.txt

 This widget periodically downloads an XML file from NOAA into the widget folder so it will need the appropriate permissions.

-== Pro Version ==
+== Possible New Features (in no particular order) ==

-Depending on how well received this widget is and requests for enhancements, I may make a paid for "Pro" version.
-I would probably ask for a nominal fee (around $10-$20 USD) for this enhanced version.
-The "Pro" version most likely would include the current conditions as well as a 3 or 5 day forecast and weather alerts.
-Depending on the usefulness, I may make shortcodes to include the weather in posts or other places.
-Please send me an email at tberneman@gmail.com if you would be interested in a pro version.
-Your suggestions would also be most welcome!
+1) Weather alerts.
+2) 3 or 5 day forecast.
+3) Current conditions detail.
+4) Shortcodes to include the weather in posts/pages.

+Please send an email to tberneman@gmail.com with your suggestions.

 == Installation ==